Update browser for a secure Made experience

 What is the audition process?

-When they reopen, the audition process takes place in three steps:
+The audition process takes place in three steps:

 Initial application